wpilibsuite/frc-docs/source/docs/software/basic-programming/java-units.rst

   Measure<Distance> totalDistance = distance1.plus(distance2);

-In this code, the units library will automatically convert the units of measurement to the same unit before adding the two distances.
+In this code, the units library will automatically convert the measures to the same unit before adding the two distances.
 The resulting ``totalDistance`` object will be a new ``Measure<Distance>`` object that has a value of 0.508 meters, or 20 inches.

 This example combines the wheel diameter and gear ratio to calcualate the distance per rotation of the wheel: